-New Frontiers in Family Business: 2023 Research Conference
+Family Business Research Conference 2023: New Frontiers in Family Business Research

 The Family Business Research Foundation’s annual research conference took place in March 2023 in collaboration with the Enterprise Research Centre (Aston Business School and Warwick Business School).
 The conference, New Frontiers in Family Business Research, has hosted at The Shard in London, with around 120 people attending, the majority of whom attended in-person.